pensjonatus/flash-fiction/blog/awoken-by-thunderclap.md

 ---
-title: 'Awoken by Thunderclap'
+title: Awoken by Thunderclap
 date: '2014-11-29'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I am so glad I survived the night.
 Thunder woke me up in the morning.